England talking points: Lionesses' character shines against Spain with Keira Walsh key to comeback

 England's frontline going into this game had the tournament's top scorer, the country's soon-to-be record scorer and one of the best young players on the planet.

-Each of the trio of Beth Mead, Ellen White and Lauren Hemp were either out-schemed or weren't at their best on a night England had their struggles.
+Each of the trio of Beth Mead, Ellen White and Lauren Hemp were either out-schemed or were not at their best on a night England had their struggles.

 Ona Batlle still possesses Hemp's soccer soul despite the result, while White's position in the starting XI comes under huge scrutiny going into the semi-finals due to the international emergence of Alessia Russo.